 - Internship/Apprenticeship is compulsory work experience done over the summer-break between the 6th and 7th semester

-The Visual communication & Strategic Branding course crosses a wide range of disciplines such as Branding, Publication Design, Photography, Social Communication, Illustration, Interaction Design, Information Design and Experience Design.
+Learning at the Bachelor of Design in Visual Communication & Strategic Branding crosses a wide range of disciplines such as Branding, Publication Design, Photography, Social Communication, Illustration, Interaction Design, Information Design and Experience Design.
 This cross-fertilization provides a coherent conceptual base and insights that can work effectively to address rapidly changing global and local contexts.

-Inputs from user-centric design and strategic design such as qualitative and quantitative research methods and various brand models will enable students to apply their learning in the context of visual communication and branding.
-Engagements with Typography, Font Design and Calligraphy will enable students to apply their learning in the context of print, publishing and marketing communication.
-Immersion in principles of interaction and interface design and information design will empower students to become familiar with digital medium and interactive platforms.
+Inputs from user-centric design and strategic design such as qualitative and quantitative research methods and various brand models will enable application of learning in the context of visual communication and branding.
+Engagements with Typography, Font Design and Calligraphy will enable application of learning in the context of print, publishing and marketing communication.
+Immersion in principles of interaction and interface design and information design will enable familiarity with digital medium and interactive platforms.

 The curriculum approaches visual communication & strategic branding through theoretical frameworks combined with applied learning.
-This method not only informs and enhances the practice but also encourages students to question the norms and scale traditional boundaries.
+This method not only informs and enhances the practice but also encourages questioning the norms and scales of traditional boundaries.

-- Understand users and stakeholders within larger contexts where the work is situated: environments, cultures, markets and societies.
+- Be empathetic to users and stakeholders within larger contexts where the work is situated including environments, cultures, markets and societies.

-- Understand historical theory, contexts and finding roots to base work upon.
+- Understanding historical theory, contexts and finding roots to base work upon.

 - Articulate in Visual Language using form, shape, color, composition, typography with acute attention to detail.